-The SPRI includes data for 2002 and then from 2004 onwards.
+The SPRI was first compiled for 2002.
+From 2004 onwards, the SPRI was compiled annually.
 As with the PI, process operators do not need to report emissions which are below reporting thresholds.

 The ISR contains annual data from 1999 onwards and also relies on a reporting threshold to eliminate the need for smaller sources to report emissions.